-As a nature lover that lives in New York, you are in the right place to learn about these must-see trees.
-Cherry blossoms bloom during Spring, from late March or early April through mid-May.
-It is worth noting that cherry trees do not remain in flower for more than a week, and trees do not bloom all at once!
+As a nature lover that lives in New York, you are in the right place to learn about these must-see trees this spring.
+Cherry trees have beautiful flowers ranging from magenta to pale pink to white that begin to bloom in late March or early April.
+We’ve had a pretty warm winter, so it is expected that cherry trees will bloom any day now!
+A characteristic of these trees is that they do not remain in flower for more than a week, and trees do not bloom all at once!

 Cherry Blossoms History in New York

-In 1909, Japan gifted a shipment with 2,500 cherry trees to the United States commemorating the hundredth anniversary of the invention of the steamboat, and the three hundredth anniversary of Henry Hudson’s voyage up the Hudson River.
-After that shipment was lost at sea, a new shipment arrived in 1912, and was planted throughout the parks of New York.
+In 1909, Japan gifted a shipment with 2,500 cherry trees to the United States commemorating the 100th anniversary of the invention of the steamboat, and the 300th anniversary of Henry Hudson’s voyage up the Hudson River.
+After that shipment was lost at sea, a new shipment arrived in 1912 and was planted throughout the parks of New York.

 Cherry Blossom Festivals

 The Cherry Blossom Festivals have not been confirmed yet, so the dates below are tentative!

 - April 1, 2023, at Brooklyn Botanic Garden

 - April 26, 2023, in New York City

 Update March 24, 2023 – There will be no festivals this year.
 Brooklyn Botanic Garden is instead celebrating cherry blossom season with events called Weekends in Bloom.